 The Consortium will continue to review these indicators regularly and update and revise as necessary to have the best measures in place.
 We will also monitor related indicators such as healthcare costs, individual productivity, and employment outcomes; however, they are not included in the preceding tables due to the expected upcoming variance based on significant changes to overall healthcare systems.
 Furthermore, while we can gather data about college students biennially using the National College Health Association Health & Risk Behaviors Survey, we have a dearth of data about health/risk of young adults who are not attending college, except from police records.
-However, we are working to increase the number of young adults who complete the Behavioral Risk Factors Surveillance System to address this deficit.
+However, we are working to increase the data we have on young adults, including growing the number of young adults who complete the Behavioral Risk Factors Surveillance System to address this deficit.
 Consortium partners have also inquired with the national partners regarding the data collection on coalitions from COMET and CADCA Survey to pull Washington State data.
-We will also continue examining ways for us to expand are ability of collecting consistent state-level data on emerging issues, for example medical marijuana.
+We will also continue examining ways for us to expand our ability to collect consistent state-level data on emerging issues, for example medical marijuana.

-The State Epidemiological Outcomes Workgroup (SEOW) will continue to conduct surveillance on relevant outcome indicators and advise the Consortium, of significant changes.
+The State Epidemiological Outcomes Workgroup (SEOW) will continue to conduct surveillance on relevant outcome indicators and advise the Consortium of significant changes.